 What the cost comparisons miss is the uae mainland vs free zone company client perception problem.
 And it is a problem that can cost you contracts worth six or seven figures before you even get a seat at the table.

-As ICAEW qualified accountants working with agency founders, we see this play out regularly.
+As specialist agency accountants working with agency founders, we see this play out regularly.
 A UK agency sets up in a free zone because the numbers look better on a spreadsheet.
 Then they discover that the Dubai government entity they wanted to pitch to has a procurement policy requiring mainland registration.
 Or that the large corporate client they were counting on has an internal compliance rule that excludes free zone companies from their approved supplier list.

 This article is not about whether free zones are bad.
 They are not.
 For many agency founders, a free zone is the right choice.
 But you need to understand the full picture before you decide.
 And that includes the perception gap that no setup cost comparison will ever show you.